buzztechno/qed-docs/ios_sdk/reference/QEDFile.md

 **Discussion**

-When initially created, this value is `nil` and gets updated once a report is submitted to the backend via the [`QEDAPI.sendReport(for:completion:)](QEDAPI.md#sendreportforcompletion) method .
+When initially created, this value is `nil`.
+When using the [`QEDAPI.sendReport(for:completion:)](QEDAPI.md#sendreportforcompletion) method to submit reports, this attribute gets updated based on response from server.
 ___

 ### `isSynchedWithServer`